 Overall, the album has a rather subdued and reflective feel.
 There’s a consistency of mood, perhaps at the expense of creating richer contrasts of emotional light and shade.
 However, it’s not at all a brash or showy album, simply one that wants to give the songs enough space to speak for themselves.

-If you would like to order a copy of the one of the albums (in CD or Vinyl), download them or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the SOPHIE RAMSAY – The Seas Between Us link to be taken to our associated partner Amazon’s website.
+If you would like to order a copy of the album (in CD or Vinyl), download it or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the SOPHIE RAMSAY – The Seas Between Us link to be taken to our associated partner Amazon’s website.
 Buying through Amazon on folking.com helps us to recover a small part of our running costs, so please order anything you need as every little purchase helps us.

 ORDER – [CD]